 Because credit card issuers frequently change their travel card promotions, it can be a challenge for you to find the right travel card for yourself.
-To help you cut through the fine print and mass of offers, we have compiled a list of our best rated travel credit cards that offer the most attractive rewards out there.
+To help you cut through the fine print and mass of offers, we at GET.com have shortlisted the best travel credit cards that offer the most attractive rewards out there.
 You need a very good to excellent credit score for these cards.

 Read our review of British Airways Visa Signature® Card.

-Read our review of American Express® Premier Rewards Gold Card.
+Read our review of Premier Rewards Gold Card from American Express.

 A travel credit card is a credit card that gives you special travel benefits.
 These include airline credit cards, hotel credit cards, and cards that let you earn rewards which can be redeemed for travel.